beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 The behavior is slightly different, and, as such, so is the usage.
 For instance, here is the usage of `gets()`:

 Don't use `gets()`.
+In fact, as of C11, it ceases to exist!
+This is one of the rare cases of a function being _removed_ from the standard.

 Admittedly, rationale would be useful, yes?
 For one thing, `gets()` doesn't allow you to specify the length of the buffer to store the string in.
 This would allow people to keep entering data past the end of your buffer, and believe me, this would be Bad News.

 I was going to add another reason, but that's basically the primary and only reason not to use `gets()`.
 As you might suspect, `fgets()` allows you to specify a maximum string length.

 One difference here between the two functions: `gets()` will devour and throw away the newline at the end of the line, while `fgets()` will store it at the end of your string (space permitting).

-Here's an example of using `fgets()` from the console, making it behave more like `gets()`:
+Here's an example of using `fgets()` from the console, making it behave more like `gets()` (with the exception of the newline inclusion):

 ``` {.c}
 char s[100];